ideacreation/react-native-barcodescanner/README.md

 # react-native-barcodescanner

-A barcode scanner component for React Native Android.
+A barcode scanner component for react native android.
 For iOS you can use https://github.com/lwansbrough/react-native-camera.
-The library depends on https://github.com/dm77/barcodescanner and https://github.com/zxing/zxing.
+The library uses https://github.com/zxing/zxing to decode the barcodes.

+### Rewrite with Version 2.0.0

+With version 2.0.0 (react native >= 0.20.0) react-native-barcodescanner doesn't depend anymore on https://github.com/dm77/barcodescanner, but directly on https://github.com/zxing/zxing.
+The code is still heavily influenced by it but simplified for our use case.
+The viewfinder is rendered in javascript and not anymore directly in java.

 ### Breaking change

-React native 0.19 changed the ReactProps class which led to problems with updating native view properties (see https://github.com/facebook/react-native/issues/5649).
+React native 0.19.0 changed the ReactProps class which led to problems with updating native view properties (see https://github.com/facebook/react-native/issues/5649).
 These errors are corrected in react-native-barcodescanner version 1.0.0.
-Use version 1.0.0 and larger for react native >=0.19 and for earlier react native versions use version 0.1.4.
+Use version 1.0.0 and larger for react native >=0.19.0 and for earlier react native versions use version 0.1.4.

 ### Installation